 High growth solar market regions like Brazil, China, Germany, India, Japan, and the U. S. accounted for most of the renewable energy jobs highlighted in the IRENA report.

-NEXTracker’s PowerworX Academy consists of three-day sessions focusing on tracker installation, commissioning and O&M hands-on and in-classroom training.
-Any graduate of the program will receive 20 professional development credits from the North American Board of Certified Energy Practitioners (NABCEP), the leading electrical certification board in the U.S. NEXTracker is also adding its energy storage solutions, known as NX Flow and NX Drive, to its curriculum, reflecting NEXTracker’s latest product lines in energy storage systems.
+Nextracker’s PowerworX Academy consists of three-day sessions focusing on tracker installation, commissioning and O&M hands-on and in-classroom training.
+Any graduate of the program will receive 20 professional development credits from the North American Board of Certified Energy Practitioners (NABCEP), the leading electrical certification board in the U.S. Nextracker is also adding its energy storage solution, known as NX Flow, to its curriculum, reflecting Nextracker’s latest product lines in energy storage systems.

 To attend the PowerworX Academy, register for an upcoming session here.

 To see a PowerworX session live, watch this video.